pymacaron/pymacaron-async/README.md

 and 'klue-config.yaml' contains 'with_async: true', server.py will auto-magically
 spawn a Celery worker.

-When deploying the service with 'deploy_pipeline', both rabbitmq and Celery will be added to the server image, and started together with the server when running that image in a container.
+When deploying the service with 'deploy_pipeline', Celery will be added to the server image, and started together with the server when running that image in a container.